-Every British business will be under increasing pressure over the next decade to take measures to meet the Government zero emission target in 2050, with the aim to slow down and reverse the effects of climate change.
-The IPG and its members will be staying alert and moving swiftly to ensure they are able to offer products which will meet the requirements of the installer and their clients particularly in respect of heating our homes efficiently in the years ahead.
+Every British business will be under increasing pressure over the next decade to take measures to meet the Government's zero emission target in 2050, with the aim to slow down and reverse the effects of climate change.
+The IPG and its members will be staying alert and moving swiftly to ensure they are able to offer products that will meet the requirements of the installer and their clients, particularly in respect of heating our homes efficiently in the years ahead.

 Earlier this year energy regulator Ofgem stated gas boilers will have to be ditched from all homes or upgraded by 2050 to meet government plans to cut the amount of greenhouse gases being pumped into the atmosphere.
 All new homes built after 2025 will have boilers installed with a green alternative to gas.

 The IPG welcomes the Intergas statement that was released earlier this month by Stephen Zouch, Managing Director.
 Stephen said, “Intergas, is on a mission, to reduce the company’s carbon footprint and to support households using gas to heat their homes.”

 In 2019 Intergas had already written about the urgency of taking action to combat climate change and how one 15-year-old schoolgirl was spearheading a youth revolution to shame governments into doing something.
 I’m not sure any of us realised just how successful Greta Thunberg would be but the rest, as they say, is history.